fhamborg/Giveme5W1H/README.md

 ```
 > see also Startup - Scripts -> Giveme5W-runtime-resources

+For more information on the Stanford CoreNLP Server, please refer to their extensive [documentation](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html).

+### Giveme5W
 Environment is now running.
 Start parsing news_please files
 ```python
 python3 -m examples.extracting.parse_documents